colin-gourlay/sundown-sessions/src/content/releases/a/alice-cooper/billion-dollar-babies/index.md

 ---
 ## About

-Billion Dollar Babies is a release by Alice Cooper released in 1973.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include No More Mr. Nice Guy.
+*Billion Dollar Babies* earns its place in the Sundown Sessions catalogue through “No More Mr. Nice Guy”, a selection that offers a direct route into Alice Cooper's work.

+Heard in the context of the full release, “No More Mr. Nice Guy” is an invitation to explore beyond the track featured on the show.